ipfs/ipfs/WORKING_GROUPS.md

 - Maintain Unixfs.
 - Improve the APIs that let users interact with Files on IPFS.
 - Inform and guide users who want to define their own IPLD-based data formats.
+- IPLD Selectors and Transformations.

+#### Dynamic Data and Capabilities

+**Coordination**: <n/a>

+Research and development of building blocks that enable collaborative applications, providing solutions for security, identity, access control, concurrency, synchronization, offline and near-real-time collaboration.

+**Responsibilities include**:

 - Research and implement CRDTs on top of IPFS, creating building blocks that can be used by other applications.
+- Research Cryptographic ACLs (Capabilities Systems) and create building blocks that implement.
+- Apply this research and implementation to products like PeerPad, validating the solutions and defining new problems to be solved.

+#### QA, Testing and Dev Team Enablement

+**Coordination**: <n/a>

+The QA, Testing and Dev Team Enablement Working Group focuses on building developer tools, CI and automated maintenance tasks to improve the Developer Experience of the many IPFS (and related) projects.

+**Responsibilities include**:

+- Enable developers to develop faster by reducing friction from dev.
+- Upgrade and build dev tools (i.e AEgir and gx).
+- Create a sound testing infrastructure for all the IPFS projects.
+- Set the guidelines for writing, maintaining and managing codebases, test suites and contributions.
+- Define process and help achieve high quality Sustainable Open Source Modules.
+- Automating tasks for things such as: release cycle, ensuring code quality, activity reports.

 #### Runtime Support and Build

+> This Working Group hasn't been formed yet.

 **Coordination**: <n/a>